puzzle/hugo-techlab/labs/03_first_steps.md

 ## Layouts

 Our goal is now to create an `index.html`.
 For this we need to create a layout in the `themes/mytheme/layouts` directory.
 There are lookup rules for each page.
-That means that Hugo checks if specific files exist in a certain order.
-The first file that exists will be used.
+That means that Hugo checks if specific layouts exist in a certain order.
+The first layout that exists will be used.

 There are different lookup orders for every type of page:
  - Homepage